 Photo: Tom Dixon

-The architects Selgas Cano obviously understand the benefits of Biophilic Design as they have designed their own Madrid studio to literally immerse their employees into a woodland setting.
+The architects at Selgas Cano obviously understand the benefits of biophilic design.
+They designed their own Madrid studio to literally immerse their employees into a woodland setting.

 Photo: Iwan Baan

-The semi-submerged structure is reminiscent of a train carriage – in fact to get the curve of the roof parts were produced by a Danish manufacturer alongside some German railway carriages – and affords horizontal views through the natural surroundings.
+The semi-submerged structure is reminiscent of a train carriage.
+In fact, to get the curve of the roof, parts were produced by a Danish manufacturer alongside some German railway carriage.
+It affords horizontal views through the natural surroundings.
 To maximise the amount of natural light whilst preventing overheating and glare the north side of the structure consists of transparent plexiglass whilst the south side is opaque.
 A hinged opening at one end of the tunnel shaped space allows for natural ventilation whilst the ground offers heat insulation from the high summer temperatures of Madrid, preventing the need for air conditioning.

 Photo: Roland Halbe

 Whilst being located on the outskirts of the bustling city, this office space encourages contact with nature as access to the building requires walking through the woods experiencing the seasonal changes plus the natural surroundings that are ever present all around this inspirational work space.

 Do you work in an office that has biophilic elements?
 If not what changes would you implement to make it a more productive and inspiring environment to work in?